Slevinski/slevinski.github.io/series/formal-signwriting/entries/fsw-and-swu/essay.md

 ## Core boundary

-- **FSW and SWU** are core encodings of Formal SignWriting text, with FSW commonly canonical in processing and SWU supported for Unicode-oriented interchange
+- **FSW and SWU** are core encodings of Formal SignWriting text, with FSW commonly used as the canonical processing form and SWU supported for Unicode-oriented interchange
 - **the style string** is an optional presentation layer and not part of the canonical encoding itself

 ## Standards references